eliasbenb/PlexAniBridge/README.md

 ## Configuration

+> [!NOTE]
+> Any list item prefixed with `*` is required to be set for the script to run.

 - `SYNC_INTERVAL`: Interval in seconds between each sync job. (default: `3600`)
-  - Set to `-1` to disable scheduled sync jobs.
-This will cause the script to run once and exit.
+  - Set as `-1` to disable scheduled sync jobs.
+This will cause the script to run only once and exit.
-  - When `PARTIAL_SCAN` is enabled, it is benificial to lower the interval.
-Recommended interval with `PARTIAL_SCAN` enabled is `300` (5 minutes).
+  - When `PARTIAL_SCAN` is enabled, it can be benificial to lower the interval for quicker syncs.
+In this case, an interval of `300` (5 minutes) is recommended.
 - `PARTIAL_SCAN`: Only consider items added/updated/rated since last sync. (default: `True`)
   - The initial sync will always be a full sync, regardless of this setting.
   - Any subsequent syncs will only consider items added/updated/rated since the last sync's start time.